fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 <div class="alert alert-danger">This article is <strong>obsolete</strong>.
 After I switched to <a href="https://github.com/vmg/redcarpet">Redcarpet</a> markdown render, which is actually the GitHub default (or due to some other reason, maybe a MathJax update) the LaTeX rendering got broken.
-I also found MathJax <strong>really heavy</strong> to load in my site, it requires more than 170 Mb of disc space!
+I also found MathJax <strong>really heavy</strong> to load, it requires more than 170 Mb of disc space: that is huge!
 </div>

 <div class="alert alert-info">Take a look to <a href="https://khan.github.io/KaTeX/">KaTeX</a> which claims to be the <strong>fastest</strong> math typesetting library.</div>